 - Producing pinched, pollywog-shaped fruit

-Depending on temperature and wind, water use during fruiting will be one-quarter inch to over half-inch of water per day.
+Depending on temperature and wind, water use during fruiting will be ¼-inch to over ½-inch of water per day.
 Frequent watering in the right amount is essential for bean production.

 Figure 1.
 Beans have a high water use.
-With inadequate water, blossoms drop cutting yields.
+With inadequate water, blossoms drop, reducing yields.
 When beans need water, plant color changes slightly from a dark grass green to a grayish green.
 Windy weather significantly increases the water demand.

 Quality is dependent on the weather and the grower's ability to provide conditions for rapid growth.

 - Soils – Being shallow-rooted, cole crops require a fertile, moist, well-drained soil that is rich in organic matter and nitrogen.

 - Fertilizer –Cole crops are heavy feeders of nitrogen, phosphorus, and potassium.
 Apply a plant starter fertilizer (solution of water-soluble fertilizer like MiracleGro, Peters, and Rapid Grow) at planting, three weeks and five weeks.
 Starter fertilizers increase yields by 20%